DonaldKLee/StudyHawk/README.md

 3. After entering your name, the program will close.
 When it closes, restart (re run) the program.

-4. Once you have restarted the program, set the time you would like to stay productive for and how long your breaks are.
+4. Once you have restarted the program, set the time you would like to stay productive for and how long you want your breaks to be.

 ### GUI when using StudyHawk
 ![GUI](https://github.com/Donald-K-Lee/StudyHawk/blob/master/StudyHawkReadmeIMG/GUI.PNG)